Why is this important?

 Move beyond surviving to thriving with this 8-week class.

 Stress Management & Resilience Training (S.M.A.R.T.)

 A more intensive workshop designed to build upon the experience and skills developed in the S.M.A.R.T. program.
-This series is perfect for people wo have completed SMART 1.0 at CWRU.
+This series is perfect for people who have completed SMART 1.0 at CWRU.
 Strengthening and adding new tools for stress resilience skills will enhance participants' ability to create positive sustainable behavior change leading to optimal health.

-Look for a new class in 2018!
+Look for a new class in the Spring of 2019!

 SelfHelpWorks Stress and Resilience Training

-ON-LINE Stress Managment
+ON-LINE Stress Management